-“Vote Her In bravely takes up women’s political drama where the story left off in November 2016.
-It is the necessary call to action at the highest level to take the highest jobs in the land, including the Presidency, so cruelly denied that day.
-Sive mobilizes resources old — books, strategies — and new — wonderful posters from the women’s marches — to create a substantive and appealing guide for this last push.
+“Vote Her In is the necessary call to action at the highest level to take the highest jobs in the land, including the Presidency, so cruelly denied.
+Rebecca mobilizes resources old — books, strategies — and new — wonderful posters from the women’s marches — to create a substantive and appealing guide for this last push.
 We can do it.”

 Linda Hirshman, best-selling author: Sisters in Law: How Sandra Day O’Connor and Ruth Bader Ginsburg Went to the Supreme Court and Changed the World

 “Vote Her In is an inspiring, savvy and persuasive take on why America needs more female leadership now.
-Rebecca Sive offers not just the analysis, but the practical steps every woman and man can take to help get women into C-suite and the Oval Office.
-And argues that the time to do it is now.”
+Rebecca offers not just the analysis, but the practical steps every woman and man can take to help get women into C-suite and the Oval Office.”

 Jessica Yellin, former CNN White House correspondent